Sakura Diaries

 Sakura Diaries (桜通信, Sakura Tsūshin) is a Japanese manga series written and illustrated by U-Jin.
 It was serialized in Shogakukan's seinen manga magazine Weekly Young Sunday from 1995 to 2000, with its chapters collected in twenty tankōbon volumes.
-It follows the adventures of a guy who, unable to get into a prestigious university, pretends to be a student there in order to impress a girl, while ending up having to go to cram school and living together with his cousin who has an unrequited love for him.
+It follows the adventures of a boy who, unable to get into a prestigious university, pretends to be a student there in order to impress a girl, while ending up having to go to cram school and living together with his cousin, who is in unrequited love with him.
 It was adapted into a 12-episode original video animation (OVA) series.

 Plot

 Touma Inaba is a high school graduate who is trying to get into the prestigious Keio University.
-After dismissing a weird call girl the night before, he meets and falls in love with a red-headed woman named Mieko Yotsuba on the day of the entrance exam.
-When Mieko is listed for Keio, but Touma is not, he pretends to have been accepted, while having to enroll in cram school.
-In the meantime, he lives together with his cousin Urara Kasuga, who has a crush on him and is willing to do anything to help him (including being that call girl in the first chapter).
+After dismissing a call girl he found strange the night before, he meets and falls in love with a red-headed woman named Mieko Yotsuba on the day of the entrance exam.
+When Mieko gets in to Keio but Touma does not, he pretends to have been accepted, while in reality enrolling in cram school in order to try again.
+In the meantime, he lives together with his cousin Urara Kasuga, who has a crush on him and is willing to do anything to help him (including impersonating a call girl in the first chapter).
 Urara encounters Mieko and Touma at karaoke, but pretends to be his sister.
-However, romance rival Tatsuhiko Mashu suspects something is up, and after sleeping with Urara's friend Komi Natsuki, learns that Touma is not a university student.
+However, romantic rival Tatsuhiko Mashu suspects something is up, and after sleeping with Urara's friend Komi Natsuki, learns that Touma is not a university student.
 Mashu tricks Touma into revealing the truth to Mieko.

 The heartbroken Touma starts a sexual relationship with Urara.
-The "happy couple" angers cram school teacher Kugenuma, who conspires to break the two up by framing Touma with harassment.
-The rumors force Touma to leave cram school, but Urara tries to work a deal with Kugenuma for him to return.
-But when Touma learns about the deal and that it involved sexual favors, he breaks up with Urara.
+The "happy couple" angers cram school teacher Kugenuma, who conspires to break the two up by framing Touma for harassment.
+The rumors force Touma to leave cram school, but Urara tries to work out a deal with Kugenuma for him to return.
+But when Touma learns the deal involves sexual favors, he breaks up with Urara.

 When Urara discovers that she is pregnant, she joins Natsuki at an escort service to raise extra money.
-Suspsecting that Mashu has cheated on her, Mieko makes advances on Touma, and they finally have sex.
-Urara, Natsuki and another girl named Mizuki hustle a client, but it backfires when the client then beats Urara up (and gang rapes Natsuki).
+Suspsecting that Mashu has cheated on her, Mieko makes advances toward Touma, and they have sex.
+Urara, Natsuki and another girl named Mizuki hustle a client, but it backfires when the client beats Urara up and engineers the gang-rape of Natsuki.
 Urara suffers a miscarriage, but reunites with Touma.
-When Mashu sees Mieko with Touma, he tells Touma to back out, but when he refuses, Mashu hatches a scheme where he has Natsuki give Touma a "memory-enhancing" incense as a study-aid.
+When Mashu sees Mieko with Touma, he tells Touma to back off, but he refuses and Mashu hatches a scheme wherein he has Natsuki give Touma a "memory-enhancing" incense as a study-aid.
 The incense is actually speed, to which Touma becomes addicted as he prepares for his next mock exam.
 Urara gives him an ultimatum to stop using the drug.